cpp-johnny/competitive/codeforces/0thinkingProcess.md

 From the editiorial:

 If there is a subarray containing k−1 zeros, then the next element cannot be prevented from being hit.
 So any time we see k−1 zeros follwed by a one then the one must be protected.
 From Hint 1, lets protect every 1 that fits the pattern.
 Furthermore we should always protect the first 1 in the string so lets do that.
 It turns out that this is all that we need to do, to prove this think inductively: every element that is not protected will always have a 1 in the last k−1 elements and so it will be unchanged.
 So to solve the problem we can check the distance between each consecutive 1, if the gap is at least k then add 1 to the answer.
 Final time complexity O(n).

+simplyfing:

+note that we always protect the first 1 because for somne fucking reason by the rules or sonme shit the k-1 in front means numbers before the first index and they dont even exist so the "dont contain 1" is satisfied tf.
+Anyways, we want to find all the 1s that are outside of the range. the range being the current 1 - the last 1 must be < k. else it needs to be protected.
+We need something to always keep track of the last "1". and also if the current 1 is more than k away from the last, we need to protect it. so we can count that +1. then we sum up the total no. that needs to be protected.
+Lowkey this is a bum ass qn its not even two pointer qn it just tracks 2 positions.